 Celebrate Archaeology Month

-JEFFERSON CITY, MO., SEPT.
-4, 2009 – September is Archaeology Month and five state parks and historic sites will host special programs related to archaeological excavations in Missouri.
+JEFFERSON CITY, MO. – September is Archaeology Month and five state parks and historic sites will host special programs related to archaeological excavations in Missouri.
 Sponsored by the Missouri Department of Natural Resources, these programs and events are free and open to the public.

 The following state parks and historic sites are hosting events:

 - Sept.
 19 - Archaeology Day, Graham Cave State Park, Danville, 573-564-3476.
 Learn about the artifacts that were discovered during excavations of Graham Cave.
 Observe how arrowheads are made with flintknapping demonstrations.
 Enjoy looking at fur pelts and learning about Missouri’s fur-bearing mammals.
 The event will run from 10 a.m. to 2 p.m.

 - Sept.
 19 – Artifact Road Show, Battle of Lexington State Historic Site, Lexington, 660-259-4654.
 Between 10 a.m. and 4 p.m., bring prehistoric and historic artifacts to the historic site to be identified by John Peterson, archaeologist from Fort Osage National Historic Landmark in Jackson County.

 - Sept.
 20 – Artifact Road Show and Exhibit, Van Meter State Park, Miami, 660-886-7537.
 Do you have artifacts or other archaeological objects that you want to learn more about?
 Members of the Sedalia-West Central Chapter of the Missouri Archaeological Society will be on hand to help identify your objects from 2 to 5 p.m. at Missouri’s American Indian Cultural Center in the park.
 Pieces of their collections will also be on display.